Hash Collisons Recap : we want to store and retrieve our data in constant time and hashing is one of the solutions we're after. In our example of storing books data, we saw that our hash function was returning same values for books having title of same length. This is classic case of hash conflict w

 # Hash Collisons Recap : we want to store and retrieve our data in constant time and hashing is one of the solutions we're after.
 In our example of storing books data, we saw that our hash function was returning same values for books having title of same length.
 This is classic case of hash conflict where hash function returns same locations for keys.
 How do we solve this ?
 One way would be to devise a perfect ideal hashing function which never returns same locations for two keys but it is usually not possible.

 We can atleast devise a hashing function which minimises number of collisons for us and we should aim for this while developing a hash function.
-Lets look at some methods which can help resolve hash conflicts.
+Let's look at some methods which can help resolve hash conflicts/clashes.

 Open Addressing